-Family history societies can be found all over the world.
+Family history societies are found all over the world.
 You will most likely find a family history society in an area where your ancestor lived and worked.

-As they have knowledge about the area in which your ancestor lived in they will undoubtedly be of great assistance to you.
+As they know the area in which your ancestor lived in they will undoubtedly be of great assistance to you.

 Offer you so much help!

-They can give you the skills that you need to help build your family tree.
+They can give you information to help build your family tree.
 Practical guides for the beginner are almost usually available from them.

-Even if you have been researching your family history for a number of years and you have made great progress they will still be able to offer you help.
+Even if you have been tracing your ancestry for many years and you have made great progress they will still be able to offer you help.

-You can connect with other society members and purchase materials for your research when you join a family history society.
+You can connect with other society members and buy materials for your research when you join a family history society.

-For example, you could donate your time to help others, assist at fairs and open days or even donate money if you prefer.
+For example, you can donate your time to help others, assist at fairs and open days or even donate money if you prefer.

-Here she chats with Josh Taylor about the importance of whether we still need genealogy societies.
+Here she chats with Josh Taylor about the importance of whether there is a need for genealogy societies.

 It’s quite an interesting video to watch as you can tell that there is still an importance for these societies.

-Depending on where you live in the world you may refer to this kind of group as a genealogy society, rather than a family history society.
+It will depend on where you live in the world as you may refer to these groups as a genealogy society, rather than a family history society.

 Consider Being A Member

-In order to access the materials that a family history society possesses you will have to become a member.
+To access the materials from a family history society you will have to become a member.
 A society will charge an annual fee for you to be a member.

 This fee may vary depending on whether you are a student, adult, senior, or you are overseas.
 There may also be family and institution packages memberships available as well.

 Some societies will begin the membership year on a particular date.
-This will be irrespective of when you joined.
+This will be irrespective of the joining date.

-You will generally be reminded when you need to renew your membership before the year ends.
+There is generally a reminder when you need to renew your membership before the year ends.

 Anyone can be a member!